spollard/josh-works.github.io/_posts/2019-05-19-turing_prework_02_getting_the_right_files.md

 If you have problems opening atom, read the [Troubleshooting Errors: Cannot open atom from the terminal]({{ site.baseurl }}{% link _posts/2019-05-19-turing_prework_troubleshooting.md %}#cannot-open-atom-from-the-terminal) post

 ## 4. Run the file in your terminal.
-Resolve the error messages
+Resolve gem-related error messages

 Run the file in your editor with: